-After reading all along about Goshisosama and Gochisosama deshita, you might need to know what the reply you would get from the Chef or people who have prepared the food for you.
-The reply you would get would be “Douzo mehiagare” which means “Please enjoy (the food)”.
-Isn’t it beautiful?
+After reading all this about goshisosama and goshisosama deshita, you may want to know what the response would be from the chef or people who prepared the food for you.

-To make your Japanese sound very beautiful and polite.
-You can add the following sentence when saying Gochisousama.
+To make your Japanese sound very nice and polite.
+You can add the following phrase when saying Gochisousama.
 Choose what you like!

 Thank you for the meal.